Mpinillad97/Mpinillad97/README.md

 ## A passionate Full Stack developer from Colombia 🇨🇴

-- 🔭 I’m currently working on a platform that connects users with home service providers
+- 🔭 I’m currently working on a platform that connects users with home service providers.
-- 🌱 I’m currently learning Docker, AWS and advanced system architecture
+- 🌱 I’m currently learning Docker, AWS and advanced system architecture.
-- 💬 Ask me about NestJS, PostgreSQL, Docker, or anything related to backend development
+- 💬 Ask me about NestJS, PostgreSQL, Docker, or anything related to backend development.
 - ⚡ Favorite quote: "Sic Parvis Magna", which means "Greatness from small beginnings."
-- 📫 How to reach me **mpinillad97@gmail.com**
+- 📫 How to reach me **mpinillad97@gmail.com**.

 # 💻 Tech Stack: